 Worthing is a diverse authority with just over 100,000 residents according to the 2010 mid-year population estimates and both are on the South Eastern Coast of England.
 Adur is an urban authority with 61,600 residents and borders Worthing.

 As part of the drive toward efficiency savings across the public sector, all local authorities are looking to work more effectively and efficiently.
-Adur and Worthing agreed to make savings through combining their services and working in partnership to share services, systems and staff to make significant savings but still offer excellent service to citizens.
+Adur and Worthing agreed to make savings by combining their services and working in partnership to share services, systems and staff to make significant savings but still offer excellent service to citizens.

 A wider phased project plan brought all sections of the council together.
 This involved strategic level activity, including engagement with Members as well as Human Resources, legal and financial departments.